-Management represents that no management fees were paid.
-None were noted in our tests.
+Management represents that no termination payments were made in the fiscal year.
+We did not note any in our tests.

 19. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g. payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.